The Fani Lab Fam.

 • Shannon Meyer - Research Assistant

-• Raven Hardy - Graduate Research Assistant
+• Raven Hardy - Graduate Student

 • Sindhuja Surapaneni, MD - Research Interviewer